-Research Note: Licensing Oracle On Google’s Bare Metal Solution
+Research Note: Licensing Oracle on Google Bare Metal Solution

-Google recently announced an off-premises offering designed to help customers begin migrating their workloads off of on-premises environments while also protecting those customers from additional license costs (e.g. from Oracle) that might be applicable in more traditional cloud offerings.
-It’s Google’s Bare Metal solution.
+At the end of 2019, Google announced an off-premises offering called Bare Metal Solution, designed to help customers begin migrating their workloads off of on-premises environments while also protecting those customers from additional license costs (e.g. from Oracle) that might be applicable in more traditional cloud offerings.
+Here is Google’s article about this offering.

 Palisade Compliance clients are looking to move their environments out of their data centers but are often stymied by Oracle’s unclear licensing policies and aggressive sales and audit teams.
-This research note offers our guidance on licensing requirements for Oracle customers considering moving their Oracle workloads to Google’s Bare Metal Solution.
+This research note offers our guidance on licensing requirements for Oracle customers considering moving their Oracle workloads to the Google Solution.

 ANALYSIS: